shadowfinderstudios/shadowblox/README.md

 # shadowblox

-This is a version of Shadowblox that supports multiplayer, luau script parsing, and an extensive implementation of the data model.
+This is a version of Shadowblox that supports multiplayer, luau scripts, demos, lobbies, host migration and an extensive implementation of the data model.

 Shadow `DataModel` and script runner emulating Roblox APIs and behaviors.
 Hooks into a frontend that provides rendering, input, etc., such as